The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights: Introduction

 If $f_c = s_c = 0$ for all $c \in \classes$, the \BPPS{} is equivalent to the classical \BPP.
 Since the \BPP{} is strongly $\mathcal{NP}$-hard, the same complexity result applies to the \BPPS{}.
 It is worth noticing that, when $\bincost = 0$, the objective coincides with the total setup cost.
-In this case, the problem is equivalent to solving an instance of the \BPP{} for each class $c \in \classes$, where the capacity of the bin is reduced to $d - s_c$.
+In this case, the problem is equivalent to solving an instance of the \BPP{} for each class $c \in \classes$, where the capacity of the bin is reduced to $d - s_c$ and the item set corresponds to $\items_c$.

 The bin cost~\( \bincost \) plays an important role in shaping the structure of optimal \BPPS{} solutions.
 A high value of~\( \bincost \) discourages the use of multiple bins, promoting solutions that employ fewer bins packed as tightly as possible---even at the expense of activating multiple classes within the same bin, which increases the total setup cost.
 Conversely, when~\( \bincost \) is small, it becomes advantageous to use more bins to avoid incurring high setup costs from combining items of different classes in the same bin.
+This also implies that, unlike the classical \BPP{}, where the number of used bins in an optimal solution coincides with the minimum number of bins required for packing all the items, in the \BPPS{} using more bins than the minimum may lead to a better solution.
 This trade-off is illustrated by the two optimal \BPPS{} solutions depicted in Figure~\ref{fig:1}.